 - 2 ripe peaches, chopped and peeled

 - Add all the ingredients into a blender or a food processor.

 - Blend them until you have a smooth, creamy mixture.

 - Pour the blended mixture into popsicle moulds.

 - Freeze them overnight.

 Based on how much your baby prefers to eat, you can half fill the moulds with the mixture.
 This makes for a great treat for adults too!

 3. Mango Rice Pudding

-A simple to make rice pudding combined with yummy tropical flavours.
+This is simple yet yummy rice pudding recipe with tropical flavours.

-- 1 mango – peeled and finely chopped
+- 1 ripe mango, peeled and finely chopped

 - 2 cups of coconut milk